70S AND 80S CARS

-what car did you or your parents drive in ther 80s?
-Well, I didn't pass
+What did you or your parents drive back in the 80s?

 An Austin Allegro Estate.